aretecode/finance/README.md

 * [ ] could change CRUD to take inPort of the action and not need named Components
 * [ ] work with BlueBird Promises
 * [ ] validate range in BalanceTrend
+* [ ] write documentation?
+* [ ] dig into the noflo source code & compare how it translates from PHP & if any of my extensions are applicable

 # Other
 * [ ] rename `successful` to `success`